 Virginia Code Section 19.2-60.1: Requires that police obtain a warrant prior to using a drone for criminal investigations or surveillance (unless it for an Amber Alert, Senior Alert, or Blue Alert).

 Executive Order No. 43: Creates a commission to regulate the procurement and use of drones within the state.

 |West Virginia||West Va.
 Code Section 20-2-5: Prohibits the use of drones for hunting, killing, or otherwise taking a wild animal.|

 Need Help Understanding the Drone Laws in Your State?

-Laws regulating the use of unmanned aircraft systems (UAS) are constantly changing as the technology develops and gains broader adoption.
-If you are unsure about the laws in your state or have a particular legal need with respect to drones, consider meeting with an attorney licensed to practice in your state.
+Laws regulating the use of unmanned aircraft systems (UAS) are constantly changing as the technology develops and gains broader adoption among consumers.
+If you're unsure about the laws in your state or have a particular legal need with respect to drones, consider meeting with an attorney licensed to practice in your state.